laderast/RBootcamp_old/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:8323fcbca1
 ## Quick Data Frame Review

-Remember that a `data.frame` is basically a table like format which
+Remember that a `data.frame` is basically a table-like format which has the following properties:

 - Columns can each have multiple types (`numeric`, `character`, `boolean`, `factor`)
 - Columns are called "variables"